by

 Although conceptually in the same speed category as the WarpDrive (below) -

-people actually understand the allusion or can be bothered to look it up.
+about how many people actually understand the allusion or can be bothered to

 - Talino - from BiTMICRO